nandoflorestan/keepluggable/docs/getting-started.rst

 Getting started with keepluggable
 =================================

-TODO: Notes on installing Pillow

 ::

     easy_install -UZ keepluggable

 After installing the Python package, you can select the components you are using and then create a configuration file.
+Each component you decide to use has its own settings, so you must read the respective documentation section.

 Selecting components